wilmix8/JAVA73.0/README.md

 # JAVA73.0
 =============

-JAVA7(OAKJAVA)3.0  is   about    machine  learning    with  JWEB(JDollarPart2)   is   invented by   wilmixjemin j  in  JDollar(JWEB) @2017
+JAVA7(OAKJAVA)3.0  is   about    machine  learning ,Automation   with  JWEB(JDollarPart2)   is   invented by   wilmixjemin j  in  JDollar(JWEB) @2017 and OAKJAVA7(JAVA7.0)

 In  today  technology  focused  on  machine learning  and  automation ;  on  the  other  side

- JDollar(JWEB)  can    easily  build  any type  of  machine learning  webapplication   as   fast  as could when
+ JAVA7.0  can    easily  build  any type  of  machine learning  webapplication   as   fast  as could when

- compared   to  other   programming  language  available  in It market.
+ compared   to  other   programming  language  available  in It/SIT market.

  JDollar(JWEB) -JSLASH   is  a  automation  technology  which  can  able  to  create